-Broadly, the RIC like most regulators assesses the financeability of a service provider by undertaking the following steps:
+Broadly, the RIC assesses the financeability of a service provider by undertaking the following steps:

-- Forecasting service provider's cash flows over the determination period (based on forecast revenue using the building-block method); - ii.
+- i.
+Forecasting service provider's cash flows over the determination period (based on forecast revenue using the building-block method); - ii.
 Projecting financial statements from the forecast cash flows; and - iii.
 Computing financial ratios from the financial statements.

-However, many regulators, especially in the U.K. and Australia, also calculate a service provider's likely credit rating based on the financial ratios.
-Also, most regulators use largely similar financial ratios, as they focus on service provider's ability to pay interest and its level of gearing.
+Most regulators use similar financial ratios, which focus on service provider's ability to pay interest and its level of gearing.
 As indicated, some regulators use the actual gearing ratio in the financial ratio analysis, while others use the notional gearing ratio.
-Based on the notional gearing ratio, the RIC calculated five financial ratios as part of the financeability test:
+Based on the notional gearing ratio, the RIC will need to calculate five financial ratios as part of the financeability test and measure those ratios against the indicated target:

-Ratio Formula Target Funds Flow Interest Cover (times) (FFO + Net Interest) / Net Interest Between 2 to 3 Debt Payback Period (years) Net Debt / FFO Between 5 to 7 Funds Flow/Net Debt (times) FFO / Net Debt Between 0.15 to 0.2 • Internal Financing Ratio (%) (FFO - Dividends) / Net Capex Minimum 40 Debt as a proportion of the RAB (%) Net Debt / RAB Below 65
+Ratio Formula Target Funds Flow Interest Cover (times) (FFO + Net Interest) / Net Interest Between 2 to 3 Debt Payback Period (years) Net Debt / FFO Between 5 to 7 • Funds Flow/Net Debt (times) FFO / Net Debt Between 0.15 to 0.2 • Internal Financing Ratio (%) (FFO - Dividends) / Net Capex Minimum 40 • Debt as a proportion of the RAB (%) Net Debt / RAB Below 65

 Some regulators use only a small number of financial ratios to assess the financeability concerns.

 These are:

 Ratio Range

 FFO / Interest Not less than 3 times

-About 9%
+• FFO / RAB About 9%

 Debt / RAB Not higher than 65%